Merstham tunnels: Merstham Tunnel

 The original tunnel through the North Downs was constructed for the London and Brighton Railway (L&BR), forming a key element for conveying rail traffic between London and Brighton.
-Prior to construction commencing, a total of six routes, including two via the Merstham Gap, was considered; the selected route, chosen after an formal Parliamentary enquiry, was reportedly unexpected to be successful.
+Prior to construction commencing, a total of six routes, including two via the Merstham Gap, was considered; the selected route, chosen after a formal Parliamentary enquiry, was reportedly unexpected to be successful.
 Even still, the route was modified somewhat allegedly on the account of objections raised by of local landowners.
 A surveying platform was completed in August 1838 to assist the construction; it remains in-situ to the present day.

 During 1838, work on Merstham Tunnel commenced under the supervision of the engineer John Urpeth Rastrick, and was completed within two years.
 It was bored through chalk, and featured a total of twelve vertical shafts, up which the spoil was raised to the surface in skips by means of horse-drawn winches.
 Originally, the tunnel had been intended to have a length of 2,013 yards (1,841 metres, or 1.14 miles), but it was realigned midway though construction, shortening it to 1,830 yards (1,673 metres or 1.04 miles) long.
 The two-mile railway cutting to the north of the tunnel is reportedly one of the largest in Europe having a depth of 100 feet (30 metres) at the northern entrance to the tunnel.
 Its construction involved the removal of more than a million cubic yards (800,000 cubic metres) of chalk.